richardliang/noir-rsa/README.md

 # noir-rsa

-This repository contains an implementation of a RSA signature verify for the Noir language.
-Currently supports pkcs1v15 + sha256 and exponent is 65537.
-RSA is one of the most widely used digital signature schemes in Web2 applications, such as DKIM email verification, TLS etc
+This library contains an implementation of a RSA signature verify for the Noir language.
+RSA is one of the most widely used digital signature schemes in Web2 applications, such as DKIM email verification, TLS, message encryption etc

-The current implementation uses [Noir BigInt](https://github.com/richardliang/noir-bigint) library which adds `mul_mod` and `pow_mod` functions to shuklaayush's [Noir BigInt](https://github.com/shuklaayush/noir-bigint/).
+The repo contains 2 crates:
+- rsa-biguint - Fork of shuklaayush's [Noir BigInt](https://github.com/shuklaayush/noir-bigint/) v0.1.0 with additional functionality
+- rsa - RSA signature verification library

+### RSA BigUint
+Fork of v0.1.0 of [Noir BigInt](https://github.com/shuklaayush/noir-bigint) with the following updates:
+- Updated constants for a max 2048 bit RSA.
+The BigInt lib only supports 5 limbs
+- Added mulmod and powmod functions
+- Use unconstrained division for powmod

+### RSA
+Currently, Noir RSA supports pkcs1v15, sha256, max RSA modulus of 2048 bits and a max exponent value of 17 bits.
+Typical RSA modulus sizes are 512, 1024 and 2048 bits.
+And typically, 65537 is used as the public exponent (which is <2^17).

 This repo is under heavy development and should not be used in production.
-Currently `pow_mod` in BigInt runs into Noir compiler (v0.7.1) issues if RSA modulus exceed 2 bits.
-We are working with the Aztec team on a fix.
-Typical RSA modulus sizes are 512, 1024 and 2048 bits.

 ## Usage
 Running tests